 Progression and specialisations

-Anaesthetists may progress to teaching students and trainee anaesthetists at larger hospitals, or work in research and academic areas.
-They may also become senior consultants with responsibility for anaesthesia departments.
+Anaesthetists may progress to teach students and trainee anaesthetists at larger hospitals, or work in research and academic areas.
+They may also become senior consultants with responsibility for anaesthesia departments at hospitals.

 Anaesthetists may specialise in areas such as: